View Document Text

 Item 15 Custody

-B&G can directly debit advisory fees from client custodial accounts if authorized.
+debit advisory fees from client custodial accounts if authorized by the client.

-As part of this billing process, the client's custodian is advised of the amount of the fee to be
+As part of this billing process, the client's qualified custodian is notified of the amount of the fee

-calculation, among other things.
-Clients should contact us directly if they believe that there may
+Clients should contact B&G promptly if they believe there may be an error.

 Item 16 Investment Discretion

-agreement with B&G. This authority may be limited if clients provide us with specific written
+discretionary management agreement with B&G. This authority may be limited if clients provide

-For clients with non-discretionary agreements, B&G will obtain the client’s approval, either
+For clients with non-discretionary agreements, B&G obtains the client’s consent, either orally

-orally or in writing, before executing any recommended investment transactions in their
+or in writing, before executing any recommended investment transactions in their accounts.

 24